Madrid skylines and views

 It is remarkable that there currently are so few places to get up and see the city from above, considering Madrid's size and the large number of tourists.
 And the fact that it actually has a nice skyline.
 The skyscrapers and towers have no observation decks, or at least that was what we were todl.
 The only observation tower according to our hotel, Faro de Moncloa, was closed during our visit (February 2011).
 There are of course some tall hotels, like Edificio Espana, and office skyscrapers were you can watch the skyline if you are allowed to get in.
 The only spots were we could see the skyline a bit from above, were from El Corte Ingles at Plaza del Callao.
 And the windows was only accesible for guests, but with help from one guest I could pass to the windows.
 If you take the metro to the outskirts, for example Case de Campo, it is possible to see the skyline from afar.
 And there are some high spots in the city in Parque del Oueste and the Royal Castle for example, were you can see the city from above.
 I was told later that there are a lot of observation points that the people I asked in Madrid wasn't aware of: Palacio de Telecomunicaciones at Plaza Cibeles, Hotel Reina Victoria at Plaza Santa Ana and Círculo de Bellas Artes on Alcala St.

-The structures that form the skyline
+The structures that shape the skyline

-Madrid has a good skyline for its size as there are many tall buildings and monuments in the city, and the mountains of Sierra de Guadarrama is a nice backdrop.
+Madrid has a good skyline for a European city as there are many tall buildings and monuments in the city, and the mountains of Sierra de Guadarrama is a nice backdrop.
 In the city center, the 2 tallest buildings are the nice skyscrapers from the 1950s at Plaza de España.
 At Gran Via, there are many beautiful, magnificent highrise buildings with about 8-13 stories.
 But the tallest buildings are in the outskirts; The 4 tallest skyscrapers in Spain, all nearly 250m tall, are all located in the Cuatro Torres (4 towers) district in Madrid.
 The tallest of them, and tallest in Spain, is Torre Caja Madrid (250m).
 In the AZCA district, that is closer to the city center, you can find Torre Picasso and between Cuatro Torres is the famous Puerta de Europa (Kio Towers) that are leaning towards each other.
 All these skyscrapers are located in the North part of the city, along Paseo de la Castellana.
 From this long avenue it is possible to see parts of the skyline.
 Madrid also has a tall TV tower and an observation tower (currently closed) in the outskirts.
 In the outskirts and suburbs you can also find dull residential highrises, about 8-20 stories high, in Spanish commie block style.
 Madrid's city center is partly hilly, that in some cases offers views of the city.

 Paseo de la Castellana towards Torres Kio and Cuatro Torres